Pomax/are-we-flying/docs/index.md

 // Our server class will also announce that it got client connections: export class ServerClass {
-  onConnect(client) {
+  // still nothing special going on here... onConnect(client) {
     console.log(`[server] A client connected!`);
   }
-  // And has a little test function that both logs and returns a value: async test() {
+  // ...but we do add a little test function that the client can call: async test() {
     console.log(`[server] test!`);
     return "success!";